 - Anyone who goes into work because they cannot work from home (for example, construction workers) and has symptoms

 - All teachers providing face-to-face services to Children (with or without symptoms)

 - Anyone who has symptoms and lives with someone who meets any of the above criteria

-Cheshire's satellite testing centres will now test all these staff groups where the individual/s can travel to the centres.
-They will also test symptomatic and asymptomatic adults and children (above the age of 5, accompanied by an adult) when moving between local care facilities.
+Cheshire's satellite testing centres test all these staff groups where the individual/s can travel to the centres.
+They will also test symptomatic and asymptomatic adults and children when moving between local care facilities.
 Cheshire's satellite testing centres can test children as young as 2.